ilyakava/singlet/README.md

 ```
 (with 4 workers was 2 seconds slower)

-Latest Version (two instances of RemoteMaster each w/ 4 workers)
+Version: e1a34b9 (two instances of RemoteMaster each w/ 4 workers)
 ```
 real    0m34.700s
 ```

 #### 100 x 30MB images (total 3.09 GB)

-Latest Version (2 instances of RemoteMaster each w/ 4 workers)
+Version: e1a34b9 (2 instances of RemoteMaster each w/ 4 workers)
 ```
 1m51.552s
 ```

-Latest Version (3 instances of RemoteMaster each w/ 3 workers)
+Version: e1a34b9 (3 instances of RemoteMaster each w/ 3 workers)
 ```
 1m39.190s
 ```

-Latest Version (4 instances of RemoteMaster each w/ 2 workers)
+Version: e1a34b9 (4 instances of RemoteMaster each w/ 2 workers)
 ```
 1m39.871s
 ```

-Latest Version (4 instances of RemoteMaster each w/ 3 workers)
+Version: e1a34b9 (4 instances of RemoteMaster each w/ 3 workers)
 ```
 1m34.310s
 ```

-Latest Version (4 instances of RemoteMaster 2 w/ 4 workers, 2 w/ 3)
+Version: e1a34b9 (4 instances of RemoteMaster 2 w/ 4 workers, 2 w/ 3)
 (4 w /4 failed)
 ```
 1m32.502s
 ```
-#### Notes

-Running gm in batch mode from the command line only spawns a single process.
-My code spawns 1 per actor.

 ### Usage